sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthorityJsonConfigurationWriter
+### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthoritiesJsonConfigurationWriter

-A AuthorityJsonConfigurationWriter can write a specified AuthorityCollection
+A AuthoritiesJsonConfigurationWriter can write a specified AuthorityCollection
 to a specified Module's `authorities.json` configuration file.

 Warning: The write() method will overwrite an existing